 8. It’s okay to ask for help

-It just gives you more confidence just knowing that there is someone else present to have your back.
-Call the nurse for help if you have to.
-That’s what they are there for.
+It gives you more confidence just knowing that there is someone else present to have your back.
+You can always call the nurse for help if you have to.
+Usually they’re more than happy to help, and besides, that’s what they are here for.

-Difficult patients just come with the territory.
-While it’s definitely not one of the perks of working as a Respiratory Therapist, it’s pretty much unavoidable.
+So there you have it!
+Unfortunately, dealing with difficult patients just come with the territory when it comes to working in the medical field, especially as a Respiratory Therapist.
+While it’s definitely not one of the perks of the job, it’s pretty much unavoidable.
 But just because a patient is behaving disrespectfully doesn’t mean that you have to do the same.

-Follow these eight tips and you will be able to handle difficult patients like a pro.
-It also helps to be an ethical Respiratory Therapist as well.
+Just follow these eight tips that I have shared with you today and you will now be able to handle difficult patients like a pro.
+Breathe easy, my friend!